 Give Light Public Service Awards: The Give Light Awards is designed to encourage and honor outstanding voluntarism.
 Nominees are judged within four categories: adult, youth, and group and win cash prizes for the nonprofits they serve.

 Opportunity Knocks: Volunteer time and funding assistance is provided in response to immediate, short-term needs in the community through established non-profit agencies.
 Volunteer time ranges from a few hours to a one-day project.
 Grants are given in amounts up to $2500 each.

 Community Assistance Fund: Funding is provided in response to immediate needs in the community through established non-profit agencies.
-Grants are distributed in amounts up to $500 each through Fall and Spring cycles.
+Grants are distributed each through Fall and Spring cycles.

 Partners In Education: The League partners with the Wichita Falls Independent School District to enhance student learning through program and project development and implementation at two elementary schools, Zundy & Burgess.
 This volunteer and financial commitment also includes a partnership with the Wichita Falls Area Food Bank’s PowerPak 4 Kids initiative, an ongoing effort to provide food to at- risk children on weekends and breaks when school meals are not available.

 HEART (Helping Encourage and Reach Teens): The League partners with Barwise Middle School and hosts a one-on-one mentoring program for at-risk 7th and 8th grade girls.
 These girls and their mentors discuss various topics such as social media etiquette, self-care, leadership skills, and so much more.